aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Lookup_plugins/cv_zscaler_endpoints.md

 Use this to autofill the `zscaler_endpoints` data model.

 The arguments are optional.
-If not set the same vars must be set.
+If not set the same group/hostvars must be set.

+The plugin will only return data when the device is a CV Pathfinder edge router.

+{&#39;Roadmap&#39;: &#39;Remove requirement for serial_number.&#39;}

 ## Requirements